Pi-Squared-Inc/vsl-sdk/docs/api/rpc.md

 - A [SettledVerifiedClaim](#settledverifiedclaim) will be recorded containing the json-serialized [CreateAssetMessage](#createassetmessage) as its claim

 - Input: a signed [CreateAssetMessage](#createassetmessage) defining the asset properties.
-- Returns: the asset ID of the newly created asset.
+- Returns: the asset ID (hex-encoded 256 bit) of the newly created asset.

 Will fail if: